GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/passport.md

 SSO as normal.

 !!!
 Note
-    During installation of the Gluu Server select `yes` to install Passport.js when prompted.
+    During installation of the Gluu Server select `yes` when prompted to install Passport.js.

 ## Sequence Diagram